iqfareez/microp-lab3/README.md

 ##### Results

 _oops, appear to be missing.
-The image the result below but instead of changing numbers, it just shows static digit 4._
+Imagine the result as below but instead of changing numbers, it just shows static digit 4._

 #### [Task 3](/Exp2-Task3/): Count 0-9 on the 7-Segment Display